ACER continued

 ACER japonicum 'Green Cascade'

-The leaf is similar to that of A.japonicum 'Aconitifolium' (above) but a little smaller and more lacy, whilst the whole plant is of much more weeping habit, more akin to the popular Acer palmatum Dissectum group, though chunkier and generally more substantial (which makes it easier to grow too!)
+The leaf is similar to that of A. japonicum 'Aconitifolium' but a little smaller and much more lacy, whilst the whole plant is of much more weeping habit, more akin to the popular Acer palmatum Dissectum group, though chunkier and generally more substantial (which makes it easier to grow too!)
 For extra height, train a strong stem up a cane before allowing side growth to weep.
 The deeply cut leaves are green in summer (photo left) but change through wonderful shades of golds, oranges and reds in autumn (photo right).

-NEW ACER japonicum 'O taki'
+ACER japonicum 'O taki'

 A sturdy cultivar capable of tolerating full sun.
 The large leaves to 8cm across, are deeply divided and feathered within a circular outline.
 They are deep green (or almost blue-green in a shady site) in summer, before developing outstanding crimson, gold and orange autumn colours.
 4m.